farithadnan/farithadnan.github.io/_posts/2022-11-03-scrum-framework.md

 ## Key Roles in Scrum

 There is **three key roles for the scrum roles**, and this roles is necessary for scrum.
-The roles include **Product Owner, Scrum Master and Team.** Below shows a brief explanation for each role.
+The roles include **Product Owner, Scrum Master and Team.** Below shows a brief explanation about each of these role.

 ### 1. Product Owner

-- Person that responsible defining features for the project.
+- Person that responsible defining the features of the project.
 - Client/end-user

 ### 2. Scrum Master